MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-subscribe.md

 ms.service: powerbi
 ms.subservice: powerbi-service
 ms.topic: conceptual
-ms.date: 01/29/2019
+ms.date: 02/05/2019

 LocalizationGroup: Common tasks
 ---
+When it finishes, it will send an e-mail to any users who receive that subscription.
+This can be done as many times as you like (well, within reason, we do throttle you if you click “Run Now” 100 times in 60 seconds or something), and serves as an easy way to have .

 # Subscribe to a report or dashboard in Power BI service
 It's never been easier to stay up-to-date on your most important dashboards and reports.
 Subscribe to report pages and dashboards that matter most to you, and Power BI will email a snapshot to your inbox.
 You tell Power BI how often you want to receive the emails: daily, weekly, or when the data refresh.
-You can even set a specific time for Power BI to send the emails.
+You can even set a specific time for Power BI to send the emails or have it run now.

 The email and snapshot will use the language set in Power BI settings (see [Supported languages and countries/regions for Power BI](../supported-languages-countries-regions.md)).
 If no language is defined, Power BI uses the language according to the locale setting in your current browser.
 To see or set your language preference, select the cog icon ![gear icon](./media/end-user-subscribe/power-bi-settings-icon.png) > **Settings > General > Language**.